Joc Pederson Player Props: Giants vs. Diamondbacks

 - The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.

-- The Diamondbacks have the 22nd-ranked team ERA across all MLB pitching staffs (4.47).
+- The Diamondbacks' 4.48 team ERA ranks 22nd across all league pitching staffs.

-- The Diamondbacks are sending Kelly (9-3) out for his 16th start of the season as he aims for his 10th victory.
-He is 9-3 with a 3.10 ERA and 96 strikeouts in 90 2/3 innings pitched.
+- Nelson (3-4) gets the starting nod for the Diamondbacks in his 16th start of the season.
+He has a 5.31 ERA in 76 1/3 innings pitched, with 52 strikeouts.

-- The right-hander last pitched on Tuesday against the Milwaukee Brewers, when he threw seven innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Wednesday, the right-hander tossed five innings against the Milwaukee Brewers, allowing three earned runs while surrendering six hits.

+- In 15 games this season, the 25-year-old has put up an ERA of 5.31, with 6.1 strikeouts per nine innings.
+Opponents are hitting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.